philbuchanan/Accordion-Shortcodes/readme.txt

 **clicktoclose**: Sets whether clicking an open title closes it.
 Set `clicktoclose="true/false"` on the opening accordion tag like this: `[accordion clicktoclose="true"]`.
 Default is `false`.

+**scroll**: Sets whether to scroll to the title when it's clicked open.
+This is useful if you have a lot of content within your accordion items.
+Set `scroll="true/false"` on the opening accordion tag like this: `[accordion scroll="true"]`.
+Default is `false`.

 You can also set the HTML tag for the titles of each item by added `tag="tagname"` to each `[accordion-item]` shortcode.
 Make sure to **not** include the angle brackets around the tag name.
 Example: to use `<h2>` instead of the default `<h3>` tag: `[accordion-item title="Item title" tag="h2"]Item content[/accordion-item]`

 = Issues/Suggestions =